Peoples of Florida: Eyes on the Past, Present, and Future

 The CONFERENCE HOTEL is the Sheraton Jacksonville, located near the St. Johns Town Center and within a few miles of the UNF campus.
 A special conference rate of $99 per night is offered by the Sheraton Jacksonville Hotel.
 Room options include single king or double queen.
 The conference rate is available until April 13, 2017, although subject to availability.
 CHECK IT OUT AND BOOK TODAY

-On Friday evening, the WELCOME RECEPTION will take place in an open courtyard adjacent to the UNF Archaeology Lab (Building 51).
+On Friday evening, the WELCOME RECEPTION will take place in an open courtyard adjacent to the UNF Archaeology Lab and Social Sciences (Buildings 51 & 59).
 Reception attendees will have the opportunity to view displays showcasing Jacksonville archaeology courtesy of the Archaeology Lab, Jacksonville Museum of Science and History (MOSH), National Park Service’s Timucuan Ecological and Historic Preserve, and Big Talbot Island State Park.
 Our featured exhibit will include artifacts from the Mill Cove Complex, a St. Johns II mound center and village (AD 900-1250).
+Shuttle runs from hotel to campus (5:00-9:00).
 Drinks and light hors d’oeuvres will be available.

 Saturday morning and afternoon PAPER AND POSTER PRESENTATIONS will take place on the UNF campus.
-A variety of local food trucks will be on campus as a lunch option for conference attendees.
-Those willing to venture off campus can visit the nearby St. Johns Town Center, which offers a variety of places to eat.
-STAY TUNED FOR MORE INFORMATION
+A variety of local food trucks will be on campus from 11:00am-1:00pm as a lunch option for conference attendees, including; •Berndt Ends (barbecue) •Delish Kabobs •Fuzion (eclectic) •Lumpia (Filipino) •Urbano Mex.
+Those wishing to venture off campus can visit the nearby St. Johns Town Center, which offers a variety of places to eat.
+CHECK OUT THE SCHEDULE ABOVE, and DOWNLOAD THE PRESENTATION SCHEDULE HERE.

 The Adam W. Herbert University Center, overlooking a nature preserve and lake, offers a quiet sanctuary for the SATURDAY NIGHT BANQUET.